API Functions

 >>> from cruiseplan.api.config import EnrichConfig, BathymetryConfig >>> config = EnrichConfig( ... add_depths=True, ... coord_format="dd", ... bathymetry=BathymetryConfig(source="gebco2025") ... ) >>> result = enrich_with_config("cruise.yaml", config)

-- cruiseplan.api.map(config_file: str | Path, output_dir: str = 'data', output: str | None = None, format: str = 'all', bathy_source: str = 'etopo2022', bathy_dir: str = 'data', bathy_stride: int = 5, figsize: list | None = None, show_plot: bool = False, no_ports: bool = False, verbose: bool = False) MapResult[source]
+- cruiseplan.api.map(config_file: str | Path, output_dir: str = 'data', output: str | None = None, format: str = 'all', bathy_source: str = 'gebco2025', bathy_dir: str = 'data/bathymetry', bathy_stride: int = 5, bathy_contours: list | None = None, lat_bounds: list | None = None, lon_bounds: list | None = None, figsize: list | None = None, show_plot: bool = False, no_ports: bool = False, no_title: bool = False, no_labels: bool = False, no_legend: bool = False, verbose: bool = False, max_depth: int | None = None) MapResult[source]

 Generate cruise track map (mirrors: cruiseplan map).